-- There is a decrease in the incidence of new COVID-19 cases, COVID-19 related deaths, and hospitalizations. - The Health Services (COVID-19) (Prevention and Management of Community Spread) Rules, 2021 and the Health Services (COVID-19) (General) Rules, 2021 are currently in effect.
+- There is a decrease in the incidence of new COVID-19 cases, COVID-19 related deaths, and hospitalizations. - Emergency Orders expired on 13 November 2021 and the Health Services (COVID-19) (Prevention and Management of Community Spread) Rules, 2021 and the Health Services (COVID-19) (General) Rules, 2021 went into effect.